Going Beyond Emission Reductions

 A 1.5 °C warmed world still involves many dangers, like increased damage from natural disasters and less consistent rainfall patterns.
 Community resilience efforts to prepare organizations and communities for the dangers they face must also be prioritized.
 As a member of your community, share your understanding of the threats of climate change by educating others and urging them to take action.
 Established communal approaches to decision-making can facilitate changes to protect against future damages, and acceptance of difficult decisions in times of disaster.

 Live by example

 In addition, encourage your employees, customers, and organizational members to reduce their carbon footprints and live less energy-intense lifestyles.
-Encourage them to fly less, live in an apartment close to work, use public transportation, eat vegan, vegetarian or less meat, insulate your home, and compost food waste.
-Encourage conscious consumerism – reduce overall consumption of material goods and advocate for intentionality about the products you do purchase.
-Seek to reduce plastic usage, support companies committed to addressing climate change, buy long-lasting energy-efficient appliances, and encourage others to do the same.
-Incentives, employee benefits, education and awareness campaigns are each effective ways to promote individual sustainable behavior as an organization.
+Encourage them to fly less, live in an apartment close to work, use public transportation, eat vegan, vegetarian, or less meat, insulate your home, and compost food waste.
+Encourage conscious consumerism – reduce the overall consumption of material goods and advocate for intentionality about the products you do purchase.
+Seek to reduce plastic usage, support companies committed to addressing climate change, buy long-lasting energy-efficient appliances and encourage others to do the same.
+Incentives, employee benefits, education, and awareness campaigns are all effective ways to promote individual sustainable behavior as an organization.
 There are many more tips available for improving personal lifestyle sustainability, but essential to this objective is your ability to communicate these changes to others thereby spreading these practices.